THE SEEKER

 This image has an empty alt attribute; its file name is portrait-1.jpg

-Set in 1930-1932, “The Seeker” is about two brothers who join the hobos after their father kicks them off the farm and tells them to never come back.
-The brothers join the hobos, a common option in that day when one was destitute.
-They take on hobo monickers, ‘Farm Al’ and ‘Illinois Smarty.’
+Set in 1930-1932, “The Seeker” is about two brothers who join the hobos after their father permanently kicks them off the farm.
+Joining the hobos was a common option during the Great Depression when so many men and teenage boys were destitute.
+Albert (age 19) takes on the hobo monicker, ‘Farmer Al’ and Henry (age 14) becomes ‘Illinois Smarty.’

-On the first day of starting their journey, the older one, Albert, (age 19) is captured by railroad police for illegally riding a train and sent to jail for a month.
-The younger one, Henry, (age 14) travels on with the villain of the story, Nebraska Nick.
+On the first day of their journey, Albert is captured by railroad police for illegally riding a train.
+He is sent to jail for a month.
+Henry travels on with the villain of the story, Nebraska Nick.

 Along the way, Albert realizes he is not only searching for Henry, but for God.
 It takes him a long time to understand he’s been looking in all the wrong places.